sacdallago/bio_embeddings/README.md

 ```

 See the [`docker`](examples/docker) example in the [`examples`](examples) folder for instructions.
 We currently have published `rostlab/bio_embeddings:develop`.
 For our next stable release, we will publish tags for all releases and a `latest` tag pointing to the latest release.

+### Notes:

+`bio_embeddings` was developed for unix machines with GPU capabilities and [CUDA](https://developer.nvidia.com/cuda-zone) installed.
+If your setup diverges from this, you may encounter some inconsitencies (e.g. speed is significantly affected by the absence of a GPU and CUDA).
+For Windows users, we strongly recommend the use of [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## What model is right for you?